-I graduated from Loyola College in Maryland (now Loyola University in Maryland) with a B.A. in Psychology, an M.A. in Teaching from Monmouth University and an additional 48 credits over my Masters focusing on supervision, learning theory, and pedagogy.
+I graduated from Loyola College in Maryland (now Loyola University in Maryland) with a B.A. in Psychology, from Monmouth University with an M.A. in Teaching, and an additional 48 credits over my Masters degree focusing on supervision, learning theory, and pedagogy.

-I was a classroom teacher for 16 years and I loved every minute of it.
-It was a great job and I enjoyed teaching and watching my students grow.
+I was a classroom teacher for 16 years and loved every minute of it.
+It was a great job, and I enjoyed teaching and watching my students grow.
 But in 2010, I knew I wanted to do something different.
-I was getting “stale” and “tired” of teaching and wanted to make a bigger impact.
-So, I left my wonderfully tenured and secure teaching position to work as a Professional Development Specialist and Manager of an Instructional Coaching program in the District of Columbia Public Schools (DCPS).
-I worked with a team of 21 instructional coaches across 13 middle schools.
-Together, we built an amazing team, set clear expectations for our performance and the performance of the teachers whom we supported and worked directly at impacting student achievement.
+I was getting stale and tired of teaching and wanted to make a bigger impact.
+So, I left my wonderfully tenured and secure teaching position to work as a Professional Development Specialist and Manager of an instructional coaching program in the District of Columbia Public Schools system (DCPS).
+I worked with a team of 21 instructional coaches, across 13 middle schools.
+Together, we built an amazing team, set clear expectations for our performance and the performance of the teachers whom we supported, and worked directly at impacting student achievement.

 The following year, I had an opportunity to work at the Office of the State Superintendent of Education in Washington, D.C.
-To an educator, it was a pinnacle of a position because I got to work at the “State office.”
-(Yes, D.C. is not a state but the office was the equivalent of it.)
-Here I worked with each local education agency in our nation’s capital and helped lead a transition of their assessment to a new set of standards.
+To an educator, it was a pinnacle of the pinnacle of a position because I got to work at the “State office” (yes, D.C. is not a state but the office was the equivalent of it).
+There I worked with each local education agency in our nation’s capital, and helped lead a transition of their assessments to a new set of standards.

-From there, another opportunity presented itself and I went to work for an educational non-profit, still working on assessment but also helping to lead a team and build an onboarding program.
-I am particularly proud of this work because it directly supported team members as they transitioned into the organization.
+Another opportunity subsequently presented itself: I went to work for an educational non-profit, working on assessment and helping to lead a team and build an onboarding program.
+I’m particularly proud of this work because it directly supported team members as they transitioned into the organization.

-Across all of my jobs, I have done some sort of coaching.
-Coaching is energizing, thought-provoking and most importantly, empowering.
-I have worked with people at all levels but I find that my work with people who are passionate about their careers and are looking to create whatever is next for them in their career, is where I get the most satisfaction.
+Across all of my jobs, one thing was absolutely consistent: I actively coached others.
+Coaching is energizing, thought-provoking, and most importantly, empowering.
+I have worked with people at all levels, but I find that my work with people who are passionate about their careers– and are looking to create whatever is next for them in their career– is where I get the most satisfaction.
 I call it their “next advancement opportunity.”
-I admire my clients because of how they choose to “show up” energetically and professionally to make their impact.
+And, I admire my clients because of how they learn and continually choose to #showup energetically and professionally, to make their impact.

-When asked why I am a coach, the answer is simple.
+When asked why I am a coach, my answer is always simple.
 I truly enjoy helping people increase their job satisfaction and take steps toward the goals important to them.
 To me, it’s about a connection and helping people work toward the career and life they dream.

 - I love a good laugh and I don’t take myself too seriously.

-- I love to travel and have been on 5 of the 7 continents.
-(I plan to get to Australia but am passing on Antarctica.)
+- I love to travel and have been to 5 of the 7 continents (I plan to get to Australia but am passing on Antarctica).

 - I am a professional bowler.
 I won a PBA (Professional Bowlers Association) regional title in 2010 and still actively compete.
-I am a proud member of Brunswick and VISE staff.
+I’m also a proud member of Brunswick and VISE staff.

-- I am happily married.
-I have grown so much through this relationship and it is a true partnership.
-We are the proud parents of a rescue cat named Amy Farrah Meowler after The Big Bang Theory character.
+- I’m happily married.
+I have grown so much through this relationship, and it is a true partnership.
+We are the proud parents of a rescue cat named Amy Farrah Meowler (named after The Big Bang Theory character).